 There will be much to photograph, from pre-flight preparations to safari and bush breakfast to the drive back to your hotel.
-A ride in a hot air balloon provides a distinct advantage over regular safaris; you will be able to spot and capture the unique landmarks of the Serengeti and its neighboring parks from a bird's eye perspective.
-From a height, you will be able to grasp the sheer magnitude and feel of the Great Wildebeest Migration, the Mara River crossing, giant indigenous Baobab trees, and the parks' booming wildlife, including elephants, lions, giraffes, antelopes, crocodiles, waterbucks and much more.
+A Hot Air Balloon Ride provides a distinct advantage over regular safaris; you will be able to spot and capture the unique landmarks of the Serengeti and its neighboring parks from a bird’s eye perspective.
+From a height, you will be able to grasp the sheer magnitude and feel of the Great Wildebeest Migration, the Mara River crossing, giant indigenous Baobab trees, and the parks’ booming wildlife, including elephants, lions, giraffes, antelopes, crocodiles, waterbucks and much more.

 When it comes to capturing your memories of this trip, you pick your gear.
 Whether you wish to use your professional DSLR, a small camera, or even your smartphone is totally up to you.
 However, we advise you to properly secure your equipment with proper straps to avoid the risk of your camera falling overboard.
 Similarly, please carefully stow away your gear before touchdown, as your camera might fall and break in case of a rough landing.

 If you want to bring extra accessories such as selfie sticks, additional batteries, and memory cards for your devices, you can do so.
 However, please be mindful of the restricted space available in the wicker basket and the experience of other passengers flying with you.